-Alexander Lucius Twilight was born on September 26, 1795, in Corinth, Vermont.
-Twilight is believed to be the first African American to graduate from an American university; he received his bachelor's degree from Middlebury College in 1823.
+Born on September 23, 1795, in Corinth, Vermont, Alexander Lucius Twilight is the first African American to graduate from a U.S. college, receiving his bachelor's degree from Middlebury College in 1823.
 Also a pioneer in Vermont politics, Twilight became the first African American to win election to public office in 1836, joining his home-state legislature.
 He died in Brownington, Vermont, on June 19, 1857.

-Twilight went to work at an early age on a nearby farm.
-There he learned some of basics of reading, writing and arithmetic.
-At the age of 20, Twilight started his formal education at the Randolph's Orange County Grammar School (also known as the Randolph Academy) in Randolph, Vermont.
+At an early age, Alexander Twilight went to work on a nearby farm, where he learned some of basics of reading, writing and arithmetic.
+At the age of 20, in 1815, he began his formal education at the Orange County Grammar School (also known as the Randolph Academy) in Randolph, Vermont.
 In 1821, Twilight enrolled at Middlebury College, located roughly 30 miles east of Randolph.
-Two years later, he made history when he became the first African American to graduate from a U.S. college, earning a bachelor's degree.
+Two years later, he made history when he became the first African American to graduate from a U.S. college, earning a bachelor's degree from Middlebury (1823).